Player of the Match awards (cricket): Shared awards

-Occasionally in international cricket awards are shared, sometimes between two players of the same side or players of both sides.
-On these occasions, the commentators and other awarding authorities held on to share the awards, without giving the award to a player of the winning team.
 In Test cricket there have been rare instances when a joint award for man of the match or man of the series has been announced.
 However, in ODIs and Twenty20 internationals this is usually when a member of the losing team is the highest scorer, such as when Charles Coventry (194) and Tamim Iqbal (154) shared the award after Zimbabwe lost the match.
 In another interesting match held on 3 April 1996, the whole New Zealand team was awarded the Man of the Match award by adjudicator Basil Butcher who pronounced it a team performance.
 It was the first time that a whole team had been given the Man of the Match award.

-There have been only three occasions, one in test cricket and two in ODI cricket, when the whole team has been awarded the man of the match by considering the team performance rather than individual performances.

 Team Man of the Match awards

 In Test cricket, South Africa has been awarded Team man of the match award, in the West Indies tour in 1998/99 season.
 The match was won by South Africa by 351 runs and whole 11 players awarded the man of the match award.

 In ODI cricket, New Zealand team has been awarded man of the match award for their team performances to 4 run victory against the West Indies on 3 April 1996.
 On 1 September 1996, Pakistan team has been awarded man of the match for their team performance against England for their 2 wicket win.